rachellawson/testing-gitbook/our-teams/code-of-conduct-team.md

-# Product Commmittee
+Code of Conduct Team

-The purpose of the xxxxxxxxxxx committee is to provide
+The purpose of the Code of Conduct team is to provide

 ### Charter

 #### Primary Functions and Approval Responsibilities

-The primary function of the GovStack Product Committee is to
+The primary function of the Code of Conduct Team is to

-Members of the Product Committee ensure that
+Members of the Code of Conduct Team ensure that

 General